aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 3. [Manage your service limits](https://aws.amazon.com/premiumsupport/knowledge-center/manage-service-limits/) so you can launch at least 4 EKS-optimized GPU enabled [Amazon EC2 P3](https://aws.amazon.com/ec2/instance-types/p3/) instances.

-3. We need a build environment with [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), [Terraform](https://www.terraform.io/), and [Docker](https://www.docker.com/) installed.
+4. We need a build environment with [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), [Terraform](https://www.terraform.io/), and [Docker](https://www.docker.com/) installed.
 We recommend you launch a *m5.xlarge* Amazon EC2 instance using AWS Deep Learning AMI (Ubuntu) and use this instance as the build environment for this project.
 All steps described under *Step by step* section below must be executed on the build environment instance.

+5. The steps below require various [Amazon IAM](https://aws.amazon.com/iam/) permissions.
+One option is to use AWS managed [Administrator access policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html#jf_administrator).
+Another option is to execute a step and if it fails due to lack of IAM permissions, add relevant [AWS managed permissions policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html#jf_administrator) to the IAM user or role and try again.

 ## Step by step